 Dignity Contacts may provide guidance on possible options open to the individual.
 It will be for the individual to decide if they wish to pursue any of the options open to them.

 Dignity Contacts have been given appropriate training in relation to the Dignity at Warwick Policy and any relevant areas of legislation.
-They will also be provided with ongoing support and confidential advice where appropriate from the ED&I Team and the Report and Support Team.
+They will also be provided with ongoing support and confidential advice where appropriate from both the ED&I Team and the Report and Support Team.